Is an Element of a List of Lists/Classes Fulfilling a Condition?

 to check thecensor

-field of a class.- message_text
+field of a class.- Default value

 Text to be displayed in the error message above the listing of values that do not meet the condition.
 The text should describe the condition to be fulfilled, e.g.,